jomardyan/c-Tasking/docs/USAGE_AND_COMPARISON.md

 ---

 ## Migration tips

 - Replace early ad-hoc `Thread` usage with `SimpleThread` when you need cancellation and lifecycle features.
 - For modules with `Task.Run` usage, `TaskWrapper` gives simple helper methods — keep `Task.Run` if you need more advanced control.
 - If you already use Polly or other libraries for retry and resilience, it is fine to keep them; `TaskRetry` is handy for small projects.

+### Tip: Use examples

+- See `Examples/UsageExamples.cs` for runnable samples that mirror the examples in this document.

 ---

 ## Summary

 - c-Tasking is a small, focused set of helpers aimed at making developer intent clearer and code cleaner for common concurrency needs.
 - Use it where productivity and simplicity matter.
 For heavy workloads or enterprise-level control, prefer the underlying .NET primitives or ecosystem tools.

 ---

 ## Additional Resources

 - `docs/QUICK_REFERENCE.md` — quick examples
 - `docs/API_REFERENCE.md` — the consolidated API reference
 - `Examples/UsageExamples.cs` — runnable examples from the repo